sahabpardaz/nexus-tag-plugin/README.md

 ```

 # Compatibility
 Minimum supported version of nexus is 3.15.1-01 at the moment.
-For now, we just test plugin with this version
+These versions have been tested:
+* 3.15.1
+* 3.24.0

-only.
-Plugin may work with newer versions, but it hasn't been tested yet.
+Plugin may work with other versions, but it hasn't been tested yet.

 # License
 This project is licensed under the Apache License - see the LICENSE.md file for details

 # Future Works
 * Secure API by adding authentication and authorization.
-* Test plugin with multiple versions of Nexus.